Skip to main content

 • answer customer questions by phone, email, webchat, social media or in person

-• give quotations and check product availability
+• take orders and check stock availability

-• add customer information onto a computer
+• update customer information on a computer system

-• track orders and arrange deliveries
+• track orders and arrange deliveries or returns

 Working environment